Home > Departments > Craft & Technology

 • Able to understand the importance of nutrition for long-term health

 • Informed and able to make wise and ethical food choices

 • Able to understand that consumers shape the world with their choices

 The Lower Secondary curriculum comprises musical activities that will develop students’ singing and piano keyboard playing skills.
 In addition, students are also exposed to technological skills in midi sequencing and song arrangement.
 Students' understanding of the elements of music are deepened as they will be taught on how music can be manipulated to create different musical styles.
 These activities involve listening, appreciating and discussing music from various cultures and styles, analysing and evaluating performances through multi-media modes.

 At Upper Secondary, students will be exposed to a wider variety of music genres.
 They will go in depth into the understanding of musical elements and concepts, developing a greater range of skills in the use of music technology.

 * Music is only offered as a GCE N(T) Level subject

 • Sing in solfeggio and be literate in musical notations

-• Perform simple songs with both hands on the digital piano keyboard
+• Perform simple songs on the digital piano keyboard and classroom percussion instruments

-• Compose/ Arrange short excerpts of music for at least three parts (melody, bass and rhythm) based on a pictorial trigger or situational context
+• Compose/arrange short excerpts of music for at least three parts (melody, chords and rhythm) based on a pictorial or situational context

 • Create a remix of a simple song in at least two different styles (pop, rock or symphonic) through the use of music technology (Garageband)

-• Collaborate and create a small ensemble performance of at least three parts, one of which is on the piano keyboard, set to a certain theme
+• Collaborate and create a small ensemble performance of at least three parts based on a certain theme or self-composed lyrics

 • Critique peers’ performances and show critical thinking in their feedback to peers